netgvarun2012/netgvarun2012/README.md

 <br />

-- I am Varun, a passionate data scientist currently pursuing my masters from NUS Singapore.
+- I am Varun, a passionate data scientist currently working as an AI and Cybersecurity researcher at ST Engineering.

+- My research involves around Generative AI security and how to make Large language models more robust to attacks like Jailbreaks, Data/Model poisoning, Prompt injections and others.

+- I pusued my masters from NUS Singapore.
 Previously, I have been working for a startup named Textify.ai where I have been leading the efforts of building an AI-powered writing tool using Natural Language Processing techniques and deep learning.

 - During this role, I have developed novel features like **‘automated essay grading tool’**, **‘predictive writing tool’**, **‘grammar corrector’**, **‘AI proof reader’** using the latest AI technologies.